-3.2.
-Asynchronous Notification in Set Device Bits FIS
+3.2.1.
+Set Device Bits FIS Enhancement

-The Set Device Bits FIS is modified to allow devices to notify the host that service is required.
-In the Serial ATA 1.0 specification, the high-order bit of byte 1 (the second byte) of the Set Device Bits FIS is reserved and set to 0.
-In order to allow a device to notify the host that it needs service, this bit is defined as the Notification bit.
-The bit is set to one by a device when the device needs service, otherwise it is cleared to zero.
+The Set Device Bits FIS is modified to allow devices to notify the host that attention is needed.
+In the Serial ATA 1.0a specification, the high-order bit of byte 1 (the second byte) of the Set Device Bits FIS is reserved and set to 0.
+In order to allow a device to notify the host that it needs attention, this bit is defined as the Notification bit.
+The bit is set to one by a device when the device needs attention, otherwise it is cleared to zero.

 By default, a device shall not set the N bit to one in the Set Device Bits FIS.
 The device must have the Asynchronous Notification feature enabled by the host before the device may set the N bit to one in the Set Device Bits FIS.
-After receiving a Set Device Bits with the N bit set, it is the responsibility of the host to interrogate the device and determine what type of service is required.
+After receiving a Set Device Bits with the N bit set, it is the responsibility of the host to interrogate the device and determine what type of action is needed.